Local connectedness of boundaries for relatively hyperbolic groups: A dendrite quotient of the boundary

 Since $\hat{C}$ has a limit point in common with $p$, the closures of $X$ and $Y$ intersect in $K$.
 In particular, $X$ and $Y$ must have the same image in any Hausdorff space, and any map from $M/\mathcal{R}$ to a Hausdorff space factors through $K_\alpha$. \end{proof}

 Throughout the rest of this section we work under the following assumptions.
 Let $M$ denote a continuum with a minimal convergence group action by a finitely generated group $\Gamma$ relative to a family of subgroups $\P$.
-We assume that $\Gamma$ does not split relative to $\P$ over torsion subgroups.
+We assume that $\Gamma$ does not split relative to $\P$ over any finite or parabolic subgroup.
 Assume $M$ has a nonparabolic cut point $c$ with orbit $C = \Gamma(c)$.
 We let ${K}$ be the cut point pretree dual to $C$, and let $(K_\alpha)$ be the transfinite sequence of quotients of $K$ given by Definition~\ref{def:Transfinite}.

 \begin{lemma} For each ordinal $\alpha$, the action of\/ $\Gamma$ on the interior of $K_\alpha$ is non-nesting, without inversions, and relative to $\P$. \end{lemma}

 \begin{proof} By Proposition~\ref{prop:CutPointPretree}, the action of $\Gamma$ on ${K}^o$ is non-nesting and relative to $\P$.
 Since $K$ is complete and median, its interior is interval complete and median.
 Let $K'$ be the $\Aut(K)$--invariant full subpretree of $K$ given by Lemma~\ref{lem: interior parabolic point of pretree}.
 Since each $P \in \P$ has a fixed point $x$ in $K^o$, it also has a fixed point $x'$ in $K'$ by Lemma~\ref{lem:ParabolicInterior}.
 Since $\sim_\alpha$ is a full relation on $K$, the image $[x']$ in $K_\alpha$ lies in the interior of $K_\alpha$ and is also fixed by $P$.
 Similarly, since the action of $\Gamma$ on $K'$ is non-nesting, the induced action on the interior of $K_\alpha$ is non-nesting by Lemma~\ref{lem: non-nesting in quotient}.
 By Corollary~\ref{cor:KWithoutInversion}, the action on $K=K_0$ is without inversions.
 Lemma~\ref{lem:UniqueConnector} implies the same conclusion for $\alpha \ge 1$. \end{proof}